Accessory Dwelling Units (ADUs)

-Since early in 2019, the Planning Board and staff have been working on a revision of the zoning bylaw that governs residents’ ability to have a second or “accessory” dwelling unit in conjunction with a single family dwelling in Bedford.
-The current bylaw, in place since the early 1990s, allows such units in the form of “accessory apartments” within or attached to the main house.
-It sets out rules for various aspects such as the presence of the owner on the property and the size, appearance and parking arrangements.
+From 2019 to 2021, the Planning Board and staff worked on a revision of the zoning bylaw that governs residents' ability to have a second or "accessory" dwelling unit in conjunction with a single-family dwelling in Bedford.
+The previous bylaw, in place since the early 1990s, allowed such units in the form of "accessory apartments" within or attached to the main house.
+It set out rules for various aspects such as the presence of the owner on the property and the size, appearance, and parking arrangements.

-The Board is interested in expanding the contribution that accessory dwelling units (ADUs) can make to meeting housing needs and giving homeowners flexibility to adapt to different life-cycle stages.
-Its outlook is informed by the town’s Comprehensive Plan, Senior Needs Assessment and Housing Study, and research has included comparative study of other towns’ bylaws and experiences.
+The Board was interested in expanding the contribution that accessory dwelling units (ADUs) can make to meeting housing needs and giving homeowners the flexibility to adapt to different life-cycle stages.
+Its outlook was informed by the town's Comprehensive Plan, Senior Needs Assessment, and Housing Study, and its research included a comparative study of other towns' bylaws and experiences.

-The main bylaw change under consideration is to allow a detached ADU to be built within a house lot, subject to further suitable rules about size, placement etc. The rules governing internal/attached ADUs are also being re-examined.
+The main bylaw change under consideration was to allow a detached ADU to be built in the yard of a house, subject to further suitable rules about size, placement, etc. The rules governing internal/attached ADUs were also re-examined.

 The Board then drafted a revised bylaw amendment which includes a provision for a site plan review for detached ADUs with abutter notification.
 This version was the subject of a public hearing on January 14th, 2020.
-With further adjustments to increase the rear setback for a detached unit and to clarify other aspects, the amendment is being placed on the Warrant as Article 22 for the 2020 Annual Town Meeting.
+With further adjustments to increase the rear setback for a detached unit and to clarify other aspects, the amendment was placed on the Warrant (PDF) as Article 22 for the 2020 Annual Town Meeting.
 Due to the COVID-19 pandemic, that Town Meeting was held outdoors in July with a streamlined agenda, and Article 22 was one of the matters that was postponed.
 The Board then brought this matter to the 2021 Annual Town Meeting, holding a new public hearing on January 26, and continued on February 9, 2021.
 View the draft text (PDF) initially reviewed at the hearing.
 Because of new zoning legislation passed by the state as part of the Partnerships for Growth Act, the Board decided to slightly modify the wording and to divide the proposal into two articles for the 2021 Annual Town Meeting Warrant (PDF).